Quick Summary

 Earlier known as Madras Patnam, Chennai has Kancheepuram as its capital.

-Dindigul is the second largest district in Tamil Nadu with an area of over 6266.64 sq.
-Kms.
-Dindigul was earlier a part of Madurai district and was separated from it in September 1985.
+Dindigul is the second-largest district in Tamil Nadu, with an area of over 6266.64 sq. kms.
+It was previously part of the Madurai district and was separated from it in September 1985.

-When it comes to Tamil Nadu’s Governance, the role of districts cannot be simply overstated.
-These administrative units consist of divisions, taluks, frikas, and villages, and are responsible for their adequate functioning.
+When it comes to Tamil Nadu’s Governance, the role of districts cannot be overstated.
+These administrative units consist of divisions, taluks, freaks, and villages and are responsible for their adequate functioning.

-Collectors and other officers, such as revenue officers, hold responsibility for maintaining law and order in the region within districts.
-They also ensure citizens’ safety.
+Collectors and other officers, such as revenue officers, are responsible for maintaining law and order in the region within districts and ensuring citizens’ safety.

-Revenue officers and other officials in the district administration ensure proper management of all land data and records.
-They also collect revenues periodically.
+Revenue officers and other district administration officials ensure proper management of all land data and records and collect revenues periodically.

 The government launches a bunch of schemes and welfare programs every year.
-However, at times they don’t reach the needy.
-To eliminate the same problem, districts play a major role in state administration.
+However, at times, they don’t reach the needy.
+To eliminate the same problem, districts play a significant role in state administration.

-The district officers ensure that the benefits of these programs rightly reach the needy for their development of them and the state as a whole.
+The district officers ensure that the benefits of these programs rightly reach the needy for their development and the state as a whole.

 The District Collector is the head of district-level administration and performs several important duties.